OS2offdig/.github/profile/README.md

 ## 🌟 2025: The Year of Walk the Talk

-This year, we are committed to improving and consolidating our toolbox while strengthening our presence on GitHub.
+This year, we’re not just advocating for open collaboration – we’re living it! 💪 We are committed to improving our own practices, making our repositories more transparent, and strengthening our presence on GitHub.
 Expect to see:

 ✅ More structured and accessible repositories 📂
 ✅ Fresh improvements to existing projects 🔧